cryinkfly/podman-rootless-quadlets/quadlets/filebrowser-quantum/radicale/README.md

 ### Radicale - Authorization only via Username

-> Currently, there are still problems with secure login via calendar or contacts clients.
-Only a username check is performed; the API token is accepted but not verified.
-However, the non-existent user (FileBrowser Quantum) is still created in Radicale, but no access is possible – essentially, it's a dead folder.
+> Currently, there are still issues with secure login through calendar or contacts clients.
+Only the username is being checked; the API token is accepted but not verified.
+For non-existent users (e.g., FileBrowser Quantum), Radicale still creates a folder, but access is not possible—essentially resulting in a “dead” folder.

+> Work is ongoing to replicate OpenCloud’s behavior with Radicale integration, as it functions correctly there.